 Whooa Jem (Jem!) is truly outrageous, truly truly truly outrageous.
 This show is truly outrageous, as well: music company owner Jerrica Benton finds a supercomputer her late father built that can turn her into totally rad music superstar Jem.
 While taking care of her foster home, Jerrica/Jem also gets into high-fashion adventures with her band and uncovering various schemes to find out now-superstar Jem’s secret identity, among other things.
 Jem and The Holograms tour the world and fund the foster home while Jerrica handles the business off-stage, which must be exhausting.
 Meanwhile, The Misfits–the “bad girl” group that’s always scheming against The Holograms–are there to make trouble and mess up everyone’s well-laid plans.

 Like many of these cartoons, Jem was initially created to sell toys but wasn’t a very big hit during its initial three-year run.
-But it is a memorable kids’ show centered around female protagonists who are doing admittedly cool things most of the time, and it’s since become a cult hit among my generation.
-It’s still a rather slick show with an astounding number of original songs (averaging something like two an episode) for a kids’ show–or any show, really.
+But it is a memorable kids’ show centered around female protagonists who are doing admittedly cool things most of the time.
+It’s since become a cult hit among my generation and holds up as a rather slick show with an astounding number of original songs (averaging something like two an episode) for a kids’ show–or any show, really.
 It’s also insanely 80’s in its style and sound and is one of the most distinctive animated shows reflecting the era.

 I was surprised to find out that Inspector Gadget was a first-run syndicated show, but then again I didn’t know what that was when I was a kid–I just knew that this show was on TV and I watched it.
 One of the more formulaic shows on a list of unbelievably formulaic shows, and a show that I watched often but had no special fondness for, it’s a fodder show.